 An FFS Bagging Machine forms the bag from flat or tubular film, fills it with product, and then heat seals it in one continuous cycle.
 Because the package is created on the machine, the line does not rely on pre-made bags supplied from outside.

 The dosing system is integrated into the sequence and may use an auger filler or a multi head weigher, depending on product behavior.
-Film unwinding, bag forming, filling, sealing, and discharge are synchronized as one automated process, which supports steady throughput and controlled fill accuracy.
+Film unwinding, bag forming, filling, sealing, and discharge are synchronized as one automated process.

 FFS systems typically run PE films, including LDPE, HDPE, and selected co-extruded or barrier structures.
 Since the bag is formed and sealed within the machine, they can also improve containment for powders and other products that generate dust.